Antimony: Properties

 Antimony is a member of group 15 of the periodic table.
 As one of the elements called pnictogens, it has an electronegativity of 2.05.
 In accordance with periodic trends, it is more electronegative than tin or bismuth, and less electronegative than tellurium or arsenic.
 As a metalloid, it has a Mohs scale hardness of 3.

 Antimony is a silvery, lustrous gray solid that is stable in air at room temperature.
 If heated, it reacts with oxygen to produce antimony trioxide,Sb2O3.
 Antimony is attacked by oxidizing acids.

 The stable allotrope of antimony crystallises in a trigonal cell, isomorphic with bismuth and the gray allotrope of arsenic.

-A yellow allotrope of antimony, assumed to be analogous to yellow arsenice, forms by oxidation of stibine (SbH3) with air or oxygen at −90 °C. At ambient temperatures and in ambient light, it transforms into the more stable black allotrope.
+A yellow allotrope of antimony, assumed to be analogous to yellow arsenic, forms by oxidation of stibine (SbH3) with air or oxygen at −90 °C. At ambient temperatures and in ambient light, it transforms into the more stable black allotrope.
 A rare explosive form of antimony can be formed from the electrolysis of antimony trichloride, but it always contains appreciable chlorine and is not really an antimony allotrope.
 When scratched with a sharp implement, an exothermic reaction occurs and white fumes are given off as metallic antimony forms; when rubbed with a pestle in a mortar, a strong detonation occurs.

 Elemental antimony adopts a layered structure (space group R3̅m No. 166) whose layers consist of fused, ruffled, six-membered rings.
 The nearest and next-nearest neighbors form an irregular octahedral complex, with the three atoms in each double layer slightly closer than the three atoms in the next.
 This relatively close packing leads to a high density of 6.697 g/cm^{3}, but the weak bonding between the layers leads to the low hardness and brittleness of antimony.

 Isotopes

 Antimony has two stable isotopes: ^{121}Sb with a natural abundance of 57.21% and ^{123}Sb with a natural abundance of 42.79%.
 There are 37 artificial radioactive isotopes known with mass numbers 104 to 142, of which the longest-lived is the fission product ^{125}Sb with a half-life of 2.758 years.
 Numerous meta states are known, of which the most stable is ^{120m1}Sb with a half-life of 5.76 days.
-Isotopes that are lighter than the stable ^{123}Sb tend to undergo β^{+} decay, and those that are heavier β^{−} decay, with some exceptions.
+Isotopes that are lighter than the stable ^{123}Sb tend to undergo β^{+} decay, and those that are heavier experience β^{−} decay, with some exceptions.